WE ARE CALLED TO UNITY IN CHRIST AS BELIEVERS

 “Teacher,” said John, “We saw someone driving out demons in Your name and we told him to stop, because he was not one of us.”

 “Do not stop him,” Jesus said.
 “For no one who does a miracle in My name can in the next moment say anything bad about Me, for whoever is not against us is for us.”

 – Mark 9:38-40 –

-The disciples of Jesus wrestled with this problem.
-Upon seeing people outside of their “group” performing signs and wonders in the name of their Lord, they told them to stop.
-Believing themselves to be the only true followers of Christ, they were intolerant of any “outsiders”.
+The disciples of Jesus wrestle with this problem.
+Upon seeing people outside of their “group” performing signs and wonders in the name of their Lord, they tell them to stop.
+Believing themselves to be the only true followers of Christ, they are intolerant of any “outsiders”.

-Jesus told them to allow these other believers to continue.
-He explained that anyone pursuing the cause of the kingdom is one of His followers.
+Jesus tells them to allow these other believers to continue.
+He explains that anyone pursuing the cause of the kingdom is one of His followers.
 They are for Him, not against Him… helping to gather and not scatter.